ncar-xdev/xpersist/docs/source/tutorials/index.md

 value = {'bar': 'baz'}
 ```

 By default, xpersist will some heuristics to determine the right serializer to use.
-You can override this by specifying the serializer in the `serializer` argument.
+We can override this by specifying the serializer in the `serializer` argument.

 ```{code-cell} ipython3
 _ = store.put('foo', value)